7 Different Wild Duck Breeds

 Both males and females look alike.
 Nevertheless, the females are smaller, and their bill and plumage have a fuller shade.

-They do not tolerate highly acidic habitats or high salinity waters, but they can abide high concentrations of other salts around pH ten or more.
+They do not tolerate highly acidic habitats or high salinity waters but can abide by high concentrations of other salts around pH ten or more.

 Unlike some wild duck breeds, the yellow duck is not migratory.
-But, they may travel short distances in the dry season to find reasonable bodies of water.
+However, they may travel short distances during the dry season to find reasonable bodies of water.

 They usually nest near water – on the ground in dense vegetation.
 The Yellow-billed ducks are also omnivorous.
 They feed on invertebrates and plant matter.